ical10/rizal.github.io/_posts/2019-10-28-TD1-Inverse-Problems.md

 that our synthetic signal is formed by superposed cosine waves with three distinct frequencies.

-Our filtered signal looks also more regular and neat after setting the correct frequency threshold.
+Our filtered signal also looks less chaotic and neat after setting the correct frequency threshold.

-So
+So, what about the second Butterworth design?
+At this point, you will notice that the second one is using filtfilt function instead of lfilt from the scipy module.
+Why?
+Let's find the answer by applying this filter!

 # A short instance of linear inverse problem (will be published soon...)